dogukan2201/EYE-PROJECT/README.md

 **ENGLISH:**

-In this project, you developed a web application using Firebase and React that allows users to search for movies, add the movies they want to a watchlist, and have this data stored securely in Firebase.
+In this project, I developed a web application using Firebase and React that allows users to search for movies, add the movies they want to a watchlist, and have this data stored securely in Firebase.

 ### Features of the Project: